 This practical and professional course provides opportunities to develop a synthesised skill set, underpinned by scholarly research in curatorial discourse.
 This skill set includes collaborative creativity, communications and learning strategies.

 Perfectly situated in a specialist arts community; surrounded by the study and production of creative artefacts, students will be encouraged to take full advantage of what the environment offers.
 Specialist tutors, visiting lecturers and in-house professional curators together provide a stimulating and relevant curriculum.
 For example, topics will include the use of new technologies and audience engagement.
-The course experience is also enriched by a specific and College-wide (national and international) professional partnership network.
+The course experience is also enriched by a specific and University-wide (national and international) professional partnership network.

 We provide workshops for the development of specialist skills including: visualisation, spatial design, object handling and installation.
 We also provide exhibition areas, in addition to access to a range of ‘off-site’ spaces through our partnership network (based in a range of sectors).
 However, students are to take responsibility for their own learning and personal development through forging contacts and securing spaces for curatorial projects.

 We have well-supported networks of computers.
 Our library offers students access to over 35,000 books and subscriptions to over 155 national and international magazines, as well as a vast range of multimedia resources.
-The library also holds a curated collection of artists’ books and the College archive.
-The College is located in close proximity to unique national collections, thereby providing access to a range of curatorial subject matter, to serve individual research interests.
+The library also holds a curated collection of artists’ books and the University archive.
+The University is located in close proximity to unique national collections, thereby providing access to a range of curatorial subject matter, to serve individual research interests.

 In addition to the acquisition of a skill set relevant to contemporary curation practices, the outcome of the course will be a developing portfolio of informed curatorial projects.